-Washington, D.C. — Washington insiders and health officials close to Donald Trump have raised concerns that the 45th President is showing signs of aggressive aging after only being office for 152 days, 8 hours, 9 minutes and 7 seconds.
+Washington, D.C. — Washington insiders and health officials close to Donald Trump have raised concerns that the 45th President is showing signs of aggressive aging after only being in office for 270 days, 8 hours, 9 minutes and 7 seconds.
 According to more than one White House aide, all of whom chose to remain anonymous, the 71-year-old leader of the free world has dramatically aged at a breathtaking pace.

 There are concerns about Trump’s health as the pressures of the presidency take their toll on him.

 “When he took office, let’s be honest, he was no spring chicken,” said one White House insider who spoke on condition of anonymity, “but it seems like he’s aged a decade or more in just the past few months.
 Everyone is very concerned about him and even his physician has told him to cut back on his daily tasks.
 Maybe he should go to Mar-a-Lago more than once a week, you know?”

 According to aging experts, this is exactly the kind of effects that stress and anger have on the human body.

 “Well just look at him and you can see that he’s not doing well,” said anti-aging specialist and occasional CNN commentator Dr. Saka Ramanathanana.
 “Obviously this Russian situation and the fact that he hasn’t signed one bill from Congress is weighing on him greatly.
 At this pace, he will not be able to stay in office much longer unless he takes some aggressive self-care actions.”

 Even foreign leaders have noticed the effects of the Oval Office on Trump.
 During a recent meeting with Egyptian President, Mr. Abdel Fattah Al Sisi commented to the President that “he should take it easy.”